DrJieTao/mental_health_2026/paper_outline_dark_side_v2.md

 ### 4.2 Ablation Design (500 words)

-Brief context: The seven failure modes were first identified through iterative development across four prior experiment phases on Gemini Flash Lite (mechanical validation → nano-model structural analysis → live specification gaming discovery → full-scale taxonomy).
-This development history informed the ablation design described here; details are available in the supplementary materials.
+The theoretical constructs in §2.2 — metric gaming, calibration failure, scaffolding interference — predict specific failure mechanisms but lack empirical evidence from working multi-agent systems.
+The ablation study below was designed to produce that evidence: each condition isolates an architectural layer, and each pairwise comparison tests a specific FM cluster.
+The seven failure modes were first identified through iterative development across four prior phases on Gemini Flash Lite; this history informed the ablation design.
+Details are available in the supplementary materials.

 The primary evaluation is a three-condition ablation isolating each architectural layer's contribution.
 All conditions share: Gemma 4 E4B backbone, temp=0.3, 100 posts (25/class, ANGST test split, seed=42), 5 replicate runs per condition.